 Pilgrims to Saint James will be treated to some of the most spectacular landscapes the country has to offer such as the stunning Picos de Europa, the Sierra del Sueve, the river Eo reserve, many Natural Protected Spaces, beautiful Beaches, and some very eye-catching natural phenomenon.
 Visitors can make a stop at the many viewpoints and beauty spots ideal for taking memorable photos or simply resting a while and taking the environment in.
 A brief detour along some of the other coastal walkways will allow pilgrims to Saint James to discover fabulous coves and beaches where you can take a refreshing swim to energise your body…. and soul.

 This dramatic landscape, both mountainous and coastal is responsible for the temperate climate of Asturias.
 The region is wonderfully lush and vibrant and is a bountiful land for gastronomy.
 Pilgrims to Saint James will be given an opportunity to try the freshest fish and seafood caught locally and served to perfection or sample the fine locally reared beef, lamb, chicken and pork prepared in a traditional way that that will satisfy even the biggest appetite.
-You cannot pass through Asturias, a region famous it’s food producers and artisans without tasting their wonderful cheeses with more than 40 varieties or the local honey, the Faba Bean casseroles, smoked chorizo, blood sausage, cider, preserves, traditional Breads, very fresh vegetables and fruits, wine, liqueurs and delicious desserts.
+You cannot pass through Asturias, a region famous it’s food producers and artisans without tasting their wonderful cheeses with more than 40 varieties or the local honey, the Fabada Bean casseroles, smoked chorizo, blood sausage, cider, preserves, traditional Breads, very fresh vegetables and fruits, wine, liqueurs and delicious desserts.

-Every step a pilgrim takes along the Asturias leg of the Way of Saint James is a step along time and history dating as far back as the Jurassic period when dinosaurs dominated the region to early man and the development of culture, from the secretive and hidden Celtic traditions to the inventive Bronze Age and the unique Pre- Romanesque Architecture and examples of Roman occupation, Chapels, Monasteries and medieval towers.
+Every step a pilgrim takes along the Asturias leg of The Northern Route of Saint James is a step along time and history dating as far back as the Jurassic period when dinosaurs dominated the region to early man and the development of culture, from the secretive and hidden Celtic traditions to the inventive Bronze Age and the unique Pre- Romanesque Architecture and examples of Roman occupation, Chapels, Monasteries and medieval towers.
 From times of mass emigration and the influences of faraway lands to the dramatic industrial revolution… from times of modernity to a time of hopefulness for the future.